 Size: 23,185 km² - Population: 1,659,023 - Capital: Schwerin

-Mecklenburg-Western Pomerania is the sixth-largest state and the least population density.
+Mecklenburg-Western Pomerania is the sixth-largest state with the least population density.

 Economy suffered a lot after the breakdown of the former German Democratic Republic.
 In the past 15 years economy recovered.
 Biotechnology, life science, maritime industry and tourism are growing sectors.